AaronFeller/Cinful_v2/README.md

 # MicSearch
 A fully automated workflow for identification of microcins using HMMER.

-MicSearch is developed by the [Wilke lab](https://wilkelab.org/) at the [Department of Integrative Biology](https://integrativebio.utexas.edu/) in collaboration with the [Davies lab](https://bwdaviesutaustin.org/) at the [Department of Molecular Biosciences](https://molecularbiosci.utexas.edu/), both at [The University of Texas at Austin](https://www.utexas.edu/).
+MicSearch (Cinful v2) is developed by the [Wilke lab](https://wilkelab.org/) at the [Department of Integrative Biology](https://integrativebio.utexas.edu/) in collaboration with the [Davies lab](https://bwdaviesutaustin.org/) at the [Department of Molecular Biosciences](https://molecularbiosci.utexas.edu/), both at [The University of Texas at Austin](https://www.utexas.edu/).

 ## Installation